aammd/Habitat_Filtering/MS/OrgSize.md

 Dispersal creates a problem for measuring the distinction between the size- plasticity and size-dispersal hypotheses.
-Dispersal can be active, where adults choose where to lay eggs, or passive, when that organisms are moved by some vector.
+Dispersal can be active, where adults choose where to lay eggs, or passive, when organisms are moved by some vector.
 On the one hand, active choice by larger organism types could account for much of the pattern seen by Farjalla et al - particularly if the scale and precision of active dispersal increases with organism size.
 This